Algonquin people: Ethnobotany

 Algonquins of Quebec gather the berries of Ribes glandulosum and Viburnum nudum var. cassinoides as food, and eat and sell the fruit of Vaccinium myrtilloides.

 They take an infusion of Epigaea repens leaves for kidney disorders and apply a poultice of the gum or needles of Abies balsamea to open sores, insect bites, boils and infections.
 The needles are a sudatory for women after childbirth and are infused for a laxative tea, while the roots treat heart disease.

-Modern events

-In recent years, tensions with the lumber industry have flared up again among Algonquin communities, in response to the practice of clear-cutting.